 Merit Badge Forum

 Three Trails District holds an annual Merit Badge Forum in February.
-Over 600 scouts attended the Merit Badge Forum, held at Summit Lakes Middle School, in Lee's Summit, this year.
-Please look for more information on this event in the fall, as plans for the 2021 Merit Badge Forum take shape.
+Over 300 scouts attended the Merit Badge Forum, held at Summit Lakes Middle School, in Lee's Summit, this year.
+Please look for more information on this event in the fall, as plans for the 2024 Merit Badge Forum take shape.
 Please reach out to Tom Fyffe.

 Reporting advancement is a requirement of the Boy Scouts of America, and entering it directly into the BSA system through an Internet portal is the most straightforward way to get it done.
 Internet Advancement has served as the portal since 2006.
 Internet Advancement has been available for reporting Cub Scout, Scouts BSA, and Sea Scout ranks; Venturing advancement awards; merit badges; and many other awards available across the BSA programs.